MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-columns-content-type.md

 **To change column order on a content type**

-1. Go to the SharePoint admin center.

-2. Under **Content services**, select **Content type gallery**.
+1. Go to the [Content type gallery page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=contentTypes&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.
+The Content type gallery page isn't available if you have the global reader role.

-3. On the **Content type gallery** page, under the **Site content type** column, select the name of the site content type to which you want to change a column's order.
+2. Under the **Site content type** column, select the name of the site content type to which you want to change a column's order.
 That site content type page appears.

-4. Under **Site columns**, in the **Name** column, select the column that you want to change its order.
+3. Under **Site columns**, in the **Name** column, select the column that you want to change its order.

-5. Select the vertical ellipsis to the right of the site column name you selected, and from the dropdown, select **Reorder site columns** and then select from the following four choices:
+4. Select the vertical ellipsis to the right of the site column name you selected, and from the dropdown, select **Reorder site columns** and then select from the following four choices:

     - **Move to top**